fnv234/61040-portfolio/assignments/assignment1.md

 ### Excluded Problems:

-- **Matcha variations, tracking favorites**: These are interesting but secondary compared to simply *finding a good place*.
+- **Matcha variations & tracking favorites**: These are interesting but secondary compared to simply *finding a good place*.
 They could be added later as extra features once a solid review or discovery system exists.

-- **Consolidation across tools (work items)**: This would require heavy integrations with APIs like Notion, Slack, or Google Docs.
-That's technically challenging and outside scope for this project, even if it's a real pain point.
+- **Consolidating across tools**: This would require heavy integrations with APIs like Notion, Slack, or Google Docs.
+That is technically challenging and potentially outside scope for this project, even if it is a real pain point for users and people in general.

 - **Turning raw notes into usable summaries**: Similarly, while converting unstructured notes into clean summaries is useful, many existing tools may already address this well (like Notion AI).
 I believe the challenge here is less about lack of tools and more about personal workflow discipline, which is why I did not choose this problem in particular.

 - **Avoiding overcrowded spots**: Crowdedness is subjective and hard to measure accurately.
-It could depend on time of day, weather, or personal tolerance, so it's not a stable feature to design around.
+It could depend on time of day, weather, or personal tolerance, so it's not a stable problem to design around for the purposes of this project.

-- **Matching photo style with location**: This is compelling, but harder to implement since "style" is a fuzzy and personal dimension.
+- **Matching desired photo style with location**: This is compelling, but might be harder to implement from the get-go since "style" is a fuzzy and personal dimension.
 Without robust tagging or image recognition, it's more feasible as a filtering layer once a base dataset of locations exists.
-I think this could be an addition once the app, as intended, resolves the current selected problem.
+I think this could be a valuable added feature once the app, as intended, resolves the current selected problem.

 ## Stakeholders
 1. **Choosing a good matcha place**

-- Matcha enthusiasts (primary users): Want reliable/trustworthy quality recommendations that they can also share with others.
+- Matcha enthusiasts (intended as the primary users): Want reliable/trustworthy quality recommendations that they can also share with others.
+These are people who actively seek high-quality matcha and care about differences in grade, preparation, and authenticity, and don't want to waste money on poor quality drinks.
+Solving this problem would save them time and frustration, while also letting them build social credibility by introducing friends to genuinely good places.

 - Cafe owners: Gain visibility if their product is highlighted as authentic/good.
+If their shop is recognized as serving authentic or high-quality matcha, they could see a direct increase in foot traffic.
+This kind of business advantage matters especially for smaller or niche cafes that may not have the marketing budget to compete with big chains.

 - Casual cafe-goers: Indirectly affected if a friend drags them to a matcha place.
+Even if they don't care as much about authenticity themselves, their experience is better if the place is genuinely good and not disappointing, making them indirect beneficiaries of a better recommendation system.

 2. **Keeping track of accomplishments**

-- Students/employees: Need to capture and later retrieve achievements.
+- Students and employees: Need to capture and later retrieve achievements.
+Solving this issue would let them capture accomplishments in the moment and later organize them.
+For example, in group settings, like project teams, being able to track individual contributions fairly is also valuable.

-- Managers/professors: Benefit from structured summaries when reviewing or recommending.
+- Managers and professors: Benefit from structured summaries when reviewing or recommending.
+When evaluating people for promotions or grading, having structured accomplishment records makes their job easier and reduces bias.
+For managers, being able to showcase their team's wins clearly also reflects well on their leadership.

-- Future self: Uses stored information for resumes, apps, or reflection.
+- Mentors or career advisors: Can provide more tailored guidance.
+They often want to help students/employees articulate their strengths but sometimes their advice is only as good as the information they're given.
+If accomplishments and work are tracked and organized by the students/employees, then mentors can provide more impactful guidance to their mentees.

 3. **Discovering aesthetic locations**

 - Photographers (hobbyists/enthusiasts/etc.): Need curated location suggestions.
+By eliminating the need to sift through blog posts or social media, solving this issue saves them time and allows them to focus on the creative side of photography.

-- Social media users/influencers: Want content that stands out or is not overused.
+- Social media users and influencers: Want content that stands out or is not overused.
+Being able to discover less obvious or niche locations gives them a competitive edge in a very saturated entertainment market.

-- Local businesses/tourism boards: Benefit if their location gets tagged in photos.
+- Local businesses and tourism boards: Benefit if their location gets tagged in photos.
+For them, solving this issue can help drive visitors to more diverse or lesser-known places like theirs, which is a way to spread economic benefits beyond just the most famous sites.

 ## Evidence